khagesh-kumar/CodeAlpha_Music_Player/README.md

-# 🎵 Telugu Music Player
+# 🎵 It's a Telugu Music Player

 A sleek and modern **Telugu Music Player** built using **HTML, CSS, and JavaScript**.
 This project features a responsive music player with playlist management, song search, and smooth UI interactions.